oryabkov/SCFD-mesh_proto/DESCRIPTION.md

  *For all faces incident to ELEMENTS_LEVEL(n-1) we face their faces to elements connectivity data.
  *For all elements ELEMENTS_LEVEL(n-1) we have elements to faces connectivity data.

- Any other request have undefined behaviour.
+ Any other request will have undefined behaviour.
 They can cause error, return correct result, return incorrect result, etc.